QuickSharZero/QWhitelist/README.md

 ## About the plugin:
 **QWhitelist** is a plugin for a whitelist of players who can connect to the server.
 The plugin uses the player's name to verify the player.
 ## Plugin features:
-- In the plugin config you can configure the connection to your database. **(By default, the plugin connects to the database in the plugin folder.)**
+- In the plugin config you can configure the connection to your database. **(By default, the plugin connects to the database in the plugin folder)**
 - The plugin stores all names in a database.
 - Your own discord bot which can be configured in the config file.
 - Full customization of activity and messages sent by the bot.